 Driving time: 6 hours 30 minutes

-8. Cross the border into Detroit, Heidelberg project and Ann Arbor
+8. Detroit, Heidelberg Project and Ann Arbor

 With Toronto being so close to the United States in almost every direction, this is another road trip where you'll need to bring your passport with you.